 The Warriors tied the game at 18.
 The teams see-sawed back and forth, before Susquehannock finally took the lead on Walker's kill at 26-25.
 Her block on the next point finished off the comeback.

 Once Susquehannock had an edge, it didn't let it go.
-The Warriors grabbed a 9-2 lead in Game 3, then scored the final seven points of the match to seal the
+The Warriors grabbed a 9-2 lead in Game 3, then scored the final seven points of the match to seal the victory.

 Walker led the Warriors with 39 total kills on the night.
 Junior Caroline Savin added 21 kills, while senior Kacey Franz piled up a combined 39 assists, 32 digs and seven aces in the three matches.